N2 (South Africa): N2 Wild Coast Toll Route (N2WCTR)

+Opposition and criticism

-South Africa's road agency, SANRAL, also initially planned to do some work on the existing 100 km section of the N2 Highway from Port Shepstone to Durban as part of this project, including installing toll plazas at Park Rynie (midway between Port Shepstone and Durban; just north of the R612 off-ramp) and at Isipingo (in the southern part of Durban; where the Durban Outer Ring Road begins).
-SANRAL received opposition from the eThekwini Metropolitan Municipality council as well as several businesses in the area over the proposed Isipingo Toll Plaza due to concerns over expenses for drivers in South Durban and traffic in the same area.
+South Africa's national road agency, SANRAL, also initially planned to do some work on the existing 100 km section of the N2 highway from Port Shepstone to Durban as part of this project, including installing toll plazas at Park Rynie (midway between Port Shepstone and Durban; just north of the R612 off-ramp) and at Isipingo (in the southern part of Durban; where the Durban Outer Ring Road begins).
+SANRAL received opposition from the eThekwini Metropolitan Municipality council as well as several businesses in the area over the proposed Isipingo Toll Plaza due to concerns over expenses for drivers in Durban South and traffic in the same area.
+Those businesses also didn't want any toll plazas found within KwaZulu-Natal to be used to finance the construction of the new greenfields section of road (between Port St. Johns and the C. H. Mitchell Bridge), which is in a different province (Eastern Cape).
 Several companies in the area, led by Toyota South Africa, took SANRAL to court, and the proposed Isipingo tollgate was cancelled.
-However, SANRAL has said that the tolling of the N2 South Coast Highway will be considered "in the foreseeable future".
+The decision was made to scrap the plan to build any toll gate on the KwaZulu-Natal section of the Wild Coast Highway, which meant that the plan to construct a toll plaza at Park Rynie was also cancelled.

+The Amadiba Crisis Committee (ACC) has also expressed issues with the planned road and the Wild Coast region in which the road is to pass through, stating that it would divide the communal farming and grazing lands.
+They advised SANRAL to reroute the proposed section between the C. H. Mitchell Bridge and the Mtentu Bridge inland, away from the coastline.
+They held a protest in October 2024 at the Mtentu Bridge site.